Scaling limits of random normal matrix processes at singular boundary points: Introduction and main results

-There are two kinds of singular boundary points.
-A point at the outer boundary $p\in\d U$ is a (conformal) \textit{cusp} if there is $D=D(p;\epsilon)$ such that $D\setminus S$ is a Jordan domain and every conformal map $\Phi:\HP\to D\setminus U$ with $\Phi(0)=p$ extends analytically to a neighbourhood of $0$ and satisfies $\Phi'(0)=0$; $p$ is a \textit{double point} if there is a disk $D$ about $p$ such that $D\setminus S$ is a union of two Jordan domains, and $p$ is a regular boundary point of each of them.
-Note that the cusps which appear on the boundary of a droplet $S$ always point out from $S$.
+A point $p\in\d U$ is called a (conformal) \textit{cusp} if there is $D=D(p;\epsilon)$ such that $D\setminus S$ is a Jordan domain and every conformal map $\Phi:\HP\to D\setminus U$ with $\Phi(0)=p$ extends analytically to a neighbourhood of $0$ and satisfies $\Phi'(0)=0$.
+We remark that the cusps which appear at an ordinary boundary point of $S$ point {\em out} of $S$.
+(This follows since the complement $S^c$ is a generalized quadrature domain, see e.g. \cite{Sh0,Sh}.)

+The second possibility is that $p$ is a \textit{double point}, i.e., that there is a small enough disc $D$ about $p$ such that $D\setminus S$ is a union of two Jordan domains, and $p$ is a regular boundary point of each of them.

-One can further classify singular points according to degrees of tangency; we briefly recall how this works for cusps.
+One can further classify singular points according to degrees of tangency.
+We shall now briefly recall how this works for cusps.